Resume for Carpenter

 Example:

-OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) training course on safety procedures for construction.
+OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) training on safety practices for construction.

 Section | Content |